Up to 50% off sofas & mattresses — limited‑time deals.

 Pro Tips for Pottery Barn York Slope Arm Sofa

-• Treat the slope arms as style-forward, not headrest-forward; keep a throw pillow nearby for neck support.
+• Treat the slope arms as style-forward, not headrest-forward; keep a throw pillow nearby.

-• If you work on a laptop, add a small lumbar pillow early, before you slide into a slouch.
+• If you plan to work here, add a small lumbar pillow early instead of waiting until you start to slouch.

-• Fluff the cushions after long sessions to keep the silhouette looking tailored (down-blend wrap rewards this).
+• Fluff the cushions after long sessions to keep the silhouette looking tidy.

-• Rotate where you sit week to week to even out early break-in.
+• Rotate your favorite seats from week to week to even out break-in.

-• Vacuum the cushions regularly and get into the seams where crumbs collect.
+• Vacuum along the seams regularly where crumbs collect.

-• Blot spills immediately with a clean, colorfast towel; don’t “rub in” the mess.
+• Blot spills right away with a clean, colorfast towel.

-• Keep the sofa out of direct sunlight if possible; it helps reduce fading over time.
+• Keep the sofa out of direct sun when possible.

-• Use the adjustable levelers during setup if you notice rocking on uneven floors.
+• Use the adjustable levelers if the sofa rocks on uneven floors.

-• Before delivery day, measure your tightest turn using the diagonal depth (31") as a reality check.
+• Before delivery day, compare your tightest turn to the 31-inch diagonal depth.

 FAQs